 Information for Faculty

-Any faculty member in any discipline can propose a study abroad course.
-Before formulating a proposal, the faculty member is encouraged to meet with the Director of Study Abroad and Exchange Programs to discuss his/her plans, to learn about the policies/procedures governing study abroad courses, and to map out a very rough budget for the course.
+Any faculty member in any discipline can propose a study away course.
+Before formulating a proposal, you should meet with the staff of Study Away at the Western Institute to discuss your plans, to learn about the policies/procedures governing study away courses, and to map out a very rough budget for the course.
+Call the Study Away Office at 271-4100 to get started.

-All proposed study abroad courses must be approved by the Study Abroad Advisory Council.
-Before a proposal is brought to the Council, it must also be approved by the faculty member’s departmental chairperson, college or school dean, and the Director of Study Abroad.
+All proposed study away courses must be approved by your departmental chairperson, college or school dean, and staff in the Study Away Office.

 It is never too early to submit a proposal for approval.
-It is recommended that proposals be submitted at least nine (9) months before the course is to be offered.
+We recommend that proposals be submitted at least nine (9) months before the course is to be offered.
 Proposals may be submitted as early as eighteen (18) months in advance.
-Proposals submitted six (6) months in advance may not be approved by the Study Abroad Advisory Council.
+Proposals submitted six (6) months in advance may not be approved by the Western Institute.

-The Study Abroad Council will only consider complete proposals.
-It is expected that the faculty member will attend the Study Abroad Advisory Council meeting at which his/her proposal is considered.
+The Western Institute will only consider complete proposals.
 A complete proposal consists of two elements:

-- A completed Study Abroad Course Worksheet [pdf]
+- A completed Study Away Course Worksheet [pdf]

 - A course syllabus containing the following information: